 Benefit: Builds aerobic endurance and teaches the body to burn fat as fuel

 Sign #2: There’s A Premium On Phone Time

 When you’re working out, mobile devices should be used minimally.
-“Rest between sets is need, but when you’re looking at your phone more than actually moving weight, your workout is probably too easy,” says Cerf.
-When you’re logging miles or getting in steps, texting or even just reading a text on your phone can throw off your balance and put your safety at risk.
+“Rest between sets is needed, but when you’re looking at your phone more than you’re actually moving or lifting weight, your workout is probably too easy,” says Cerf.
+Plus, when you’re logging miles or getting in steps, texting or even just reading a text on your phone can throw off your balance and put your safety at risk.

 Simple Fix :

 Instead of spending time texting or surfing Instagram, stay in the moment.
 Use your rest period between sets to stretch tight muscles, track your progress on your Fitbit device, or challenge yourself by adding in another exercise immediately after for a superset.
-Resist the temptation to text by pairing your Fitbit Ionic or Fitbit Versa with your Fitbit Flyer headphones to get tunes without relying on your phone.
+Resist the temptation to text by pairing your Fitbit Ionic or Fitbit Versa with a set of Fitbit Flyer headphones, so you can get tunes without relying on your phone.